MicrosoftDocs/winrt-api/windows.graphics.capture/graphicscapturepicker.md

 ## -remarks

-To use an instance of this class in a desktop app (.NET or native C++), you must cast the instance to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface, and pass the owner window for the operation to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
-For more information, see [Classes that use IInitializeWithWindow](/windows/apps/desktop/modernize/desktop-to-uwp-supported-api#classes-that-use-iinitializewithwindow).
+To use an object of this class in a desktop app, cast it to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface, and pass an owner window's handle to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
+For more info, and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

 ## -see-also